-Today, there is no end to the theologies and doctrinal points of view that get so finely debated as to focus on such things as how many angles can dance on the head of a pin without jostling each other.
+Today, there is no end to the theologies and doctrinal points of view that get so finely tuned as to focus on modern equivalents to how many angles can dance on the head of a pin without jostling each other.
 I jest of course; but that is the point.
 We get into the weeds on issues that may be interesting, but they aren’t central or necessary to the Gospel.

-When Paul talks about doctrine, we have to think about Paul’s approach to the Corinthians:
+When Paul talks about doctrine, I recall Paul’s approach to the Corinthians:

 Paul focused on the Gospel message, which is simply that Jesus lived; He died; He was buried; He rose again; and He appeared to His followers.
 Paul focused on the essentials.
 The word translated by the phrase, “to teach other doctrine” is heterodidaskaleó.
 It means “teach different things, that is, different from the true or necessary teaching”.

 Paul was concerned about doctrine in the sense of the essential truths of the Gospel.
 His concern was that the church might be distracted away from those essential truths by “vain discussions”.

 Some people fixate on issues like predestination or the age of the Earth today in the same way that people were fixated on myths and genealogies in Paul’s time.
 What counts, Paul says, is not how well we can hold to our positions and carry on a doctrinal conversation, but “love that issues from a pure heart and a good conscience and a sincere faith”.